viher3/nottes-frontend/README.md

 ## Build

-Run `ng build --prod -extract-css false` to build the project.
+Run `ng build --prod --extract-css false` to build the project.
 The build artifacts will be stored in the `dist/` directory.